New Year, New Me*

 Written by: Anna Kowlessar, Founder of People Hope

-After many years of dealing with her own chronic illness, Anna began People Hope to fill a much-needed void that so many people are looking for today - a place of audacious hope, a genuine community, and a place to belong regardless of diagnosis.
-You can read more here.
+After many years of dealing with her own chronic illness, Anna founded People Hope to fill a much-needed void that so many people are looking for today - a place of audacious hope, a genuine community, and somewhere to belong regardless of diagnosis.
+You can read more of her story here.

 Want to see more articles like this?